DhairyaKarna/CaseStudy/README.md

 2. Compute meaningful analytics such as branch density and air quality correlations.
 3. Build an API that supports dynamic querying and integrates with machine learning models for predictions.
 4. Enable natural language processing (NLP) for intuitive query handling.
+5. Flask-based scripts run indefinitely on EC2 instances, acting as APIs to access these different functionalities.

 ---